Dr. Andrew B. Gilbert

 4400 University Dr.

 Dr. Gilbert has been working in education for more than 25 years in numerous school contexts across the globe.
 His main research interests center on inquiry-based science instruction and facilitating pre-service teachers in the development of powerful science practice at the elementary and middle school levels.
 This has manifested in the exploration of wonder and emotion as a means to inspire science resistant students to engage in science as both a learner and teacher.
 He has published his work in a range of outlets including Journal of Research in Science Teaching, Curriculum Inquiry, Journal of Science Teacher Education and Science Education.
 He is also the author of the book titled: Courageous Pedagogy: Enacting Critical Science Education with Information Age Publishing.

 - Wonder and emotion as a means to rekindle positive relationships with science

 - Critical/Multicultural approaches to education

 - Qualitative Research methodologies

 Gilbert, A., Jones, M., Kenny J., Hobbs, L., Campbell, C., Chittleborough, G., Herbert, S. & Redman, C. (in press).
 “I realized that science isn’t scary”: In-service teacher insights regarding science-focused partnerships.
 School-University Partnerships.

-Gilbert, A. & Byers, C. (in press).
+Gilbert, A. & Byers, C. (2020).
 Enacting wonder-infused pedagogy in an elementary science methods course.
 Innovations in Science Teacher Education.
 5(1).

 Gilbert, A. & Borgerding, L. (2019).
 Possibilities and potential with young learners: Making a case for STEAM Education.
 In T. Barkatas, N. Carr and G. Cooper (Eds.)
 STEM education: An emerging field of inquiry (pp. 101-116).
 Leiden, NL: Brill Publishing.